-Students should complete their Declaration of Minor form during registration advising for either the first or second semester of the sophomore year.
-Under limited circumstances, students may declare a minor in the first semester of the junior year.
-Declaration forms are available online.
-The Chair/Director/Coordinator of the Minor, the Director of Interdisciplinary Studies and the Registrar must approve the application.
+Students should complete their Declaration of Minor form during registration for either the first or second semester of the sophomore year.
+Under limited circumstances, students may begin a minor in the first semester of the junior year.
+Declaration forms are available online and in the Interdisciplinary Studies office.
+The student's Major Department Chair, the Chair/Director/Coordinator of the Minor, and Director of Interdisciplinary Studies must approve the application.